Ayushch12/Groupomania-master/README.md

 nodemon server

-The server must be running on http://localhost:3000.
+The server must  running on http://localhost:3000.

 ```